Best Lego space sets 2024: NASA sets, spaceships and more

 The bottom line:

-Putting the Perseverance Mars Rover together can be a bit of a challenge if you’re new to Technic Lego, and there are a lot of stickers to attach too, but we think the challenge is part of the fun, and the reward is well worth the effort because this is such a gorgeous set.
+In our Mars Rover Perseverance review, we called it a 'wonderful piece of Lego engineering', and it really is.
+Putting it together can be a bit of a challenge if you’re new to Technic Lego, and there are a lot of stickers to attach too, but we think the challenge is part of the fun.
+The reward is well worth the effort because this is such a gorgeous set.
 It straddles the line between display piece and playset perfectly, making it suitable for all ages.

 There's also a dedicated AR app you can download on your phone.
 Point your camera towards NASA Mars Rover Perseverance and it'll bring the set to life — along with providing some neat details about the real Perseverance's mission.